P-CATION Logo

 • less dependency on individual people

-The current focus is Google Workspace.
-But the underlying logic is intentionally designed so it is not tied to a single platform.
+The underlying logic is not limited to a single tool.

-At its core, the pattern is always the same: information arrives, is recognized, assigned correctly, and automatically transferred into the right next step.
+At its core, it always works the same way: information comes in, is recognized, assigned correctly, and automatically transferred into the right next step.

 Conclusion

-If you want to assess which document, filing, or invoice processes in your company could be automated in a similar way, start with a potential analysis.
-Together we identify the biggest time drains in your daily operations and the automation approach with the highest practical impact.
+If you want to assess which document, filing, or invoice processes in your company can be automated in a sensible way, start with a potential analysis.
+Together we look at where the biggest time drains sit in your daily work and which automation approach will have the strongest impact.